 Russell E. Bridwell Endowed Chair in Otolaryngology

 On March 28, 2008 Dr. Douglas A Girod was invested as the first Russell E. Bridwell M.D., Chair, for the Department of Otolaryngology.
 This professorship was created for the Chairman of the Department and established in honor of the late Russell E. Bridwell by his wife Dorothy and their children, Deb, Rob and Barbara.
-Dr.& Mrs. Bridwell have life long ties to the University of Kansas ranging from their marriage at Danforth chapel, on the Lawrence Campus, to Dr. Bridwell's medical education and then his residency in the department, culminating with the undergraduate education of their children.
-This gift created the first endowed professorship for the department and will enable Dr. Girod as well as future chairmen of the department to enhance their research, and clinical practices along with providing educational opportunities for the department's residents.
-Dr. Alexander Chiu is the newly appointed Russell E. Bridwell Endowed Chair joining our department on July 11, 2016.
+Dr.& Mrs. Bridwell have life long ties to the University of Kansas ranging from their marriage at Danforth chapel, on the Lawrence Campus, to Dr. Bridwell's medical education and then his residency in the department, continuing with the undergraduate education of their children.
+This gift created the first endowed professorship for the department and enabled Dr. Girod and future chairmen of the department to enhance their research, and clinical practices along with providing educational opportunities for the department's residents.
+Dr. Alexander Chiu became the newly appointed Russell E. Bridwell Endowed Chair when he joined our department on July 11, 2016.

 Douglas A. Girod , M.D.
 Professorship in Head and Neck Surgical Oncology

 To honor Dr. Doug Girod, Marilyn M. Zamierowski created the Girod Professorship.
 The formal Investiture Ceromony was held on October 6, 2008 in the Beller Conference Center.
 Dr. Terance T. Tsue was formally Invested as the first recipient of this professorship.
 The funding from this professorship endowment will allow Dr. Tsue and future recipients to financially enhance their clinical and research practices as well as create educational funding opportunities for the department's residents.

 David S. and Marilyn M. Zamierowski Professorship in Head and Skull Base Surgical Oncology